Go West! Fantastic forests by ferry

 You can jump on a ferry to Brodick several times a day from Ardrossan, which is less than an hour’s drive from Glasgow, or easily accessible by train from Central Station.
 Alternatively, you can travel via Claonaig on the Kintyre peninsula over to Lochranza.

 The third largest island in Scotland is home to a wealth of flora and fauna, culture, history and stunning scenery.
 Set off the west coast near Oban, Mull is the perfect place to escape, with attractions and destinations to suit all tastes, and keep all ages entertained.
-Within walking distance of the ferry terminal at Craignure, you’ll find a tranquil forest trail at Scallastle, with incredible views back across the Sound of Mull, and a winding woodland walk along the foot of the mountain.

 The very popular Mull and Iona Food Trail brings together the island's finest restaurants, producers, cafes and farmers’ markets in an easy-to-follow trail around the Mull, and its baby sister, Iona.
 Mull is also popular with outdoor water enthusiasts, with plenty of beaches, rivers, burn pools and lochs for swimming and kayaking.
 Take a dip, then explore the delights of the food trail… there’s nothing more satisfying than a hearty snack after a day in the water!